Kieran815/bell_chiro/src/pages/products/lowT.md

 From these factors alone, it’s easy to see how important healthy levels of Testosterone are.
 Men usually hit peak production during adolescence and carry their highest levels into early adulthood.

-Medical professionals also recognize Testosterone as a fundamental part of a man’s wellbeing for these reasons.
+Medical professionals also recognize Testosterone as a fundamental part of a man’s well-being for these reasons.

 Normal T ranges vary between 300-1000 ng/dL, which can be influenced by health, age and lifestyle factors.
 For example, <a href="https://spotmebro.com/lifestyle/alcohol-and-Testosterone-are-you-drinking-away-your-gains/" target="blank" rel="noopener noreferrer">alcoholism may lower Testosterone</a>, while heavy resistance training might increase it.